 About me

 Hi there!
-I’m an applied development micro-economist primarily focused on labour markets and policy evaluation in developing countries.
-I’m currently a Junior Research Fellow at the Development Policy Research Unit (DPRU) housed in the School of Economics at the University of Cape Town, where I’m also a fourth-year PhD candidate.
-Here, you will find a depository of my work including publications, working papers, reports, and opinion pieces.
+I’m an applied development micro-economist primarily focused on labour markets and policy evaluation in lower-income countries.
+I’m currently a Junior Research Fellow at the Development Policy Research Unit (DPRU) based in the School of Economics at the University of Cape Town (UCT), South Africa; a Consultant for the World Bank’s Social Protection and Jobs Global Practice; and a Research Associate with the Research on Socio-Economic Policy (RESEP) unit at Stellenbosch University, South Africa.
+From April - June 2025, I’ll be a Visiting Scholar at the United Nations University World Institute for Development Economics Research (UNU-WIDER) in Helsinki, Finland.
+Here, you will find a depository of my work including publications, working papers, reports, and several resources I find useful.